Xavier-IV/financeland/README.md

 There will be sample environment variables for you in `.env.example` that you can modify to your use-case.

+# Dependencies

+This project depends on [FinanceLand API](https://github.com/Xavier-IV/financeland-api).
+Kindly follow the instruction in the documentation to complement this project!

 # Quick setup

 ```bash